Mengi00/JWAwardsComposte/replit.md

 ## User Flow
 1. Land on hero section
 2. Click "Votar Ahora" to start
+3. View all 32 participants in photo gallery
-3. Select favorite artist in each of 8 categories
+4. Scroll to voting section and select favorite artist in each of 8 categories
-4. Fill out voter registration form (nombre, RUT, correo, teléfono)
+5. Fill out voter registration form (nombre, RUT, correo, teléfono)
-5. Review vote summary
+6. Review vote summary
-6. Confirm and submit
+7. Confirm and submit
-7. See success message with trophy
+8. See success message with trophy
+9. View live statistics with pie charts showing vote distribution

 ## Validation Rules
 - **Nombre**: Minimum 2 characters